 Will the goats poop?

-The goats are in their natural environment and may occasionally poop close by (or sometimes on) your towel or mat if you are attending a class, but not usually on a person!
+The goats are in their natural environment and may occasionally poop close by (or sometimes on) your towel or mat if you are attending a class, but not usually on a person (although you should consider it lucky if it does happen)!
 We will be there to help clean up after them as needed, but rest assured, their poop does not stink and those little pellets are easy to just brush away.
 And they make great fertilizer!

 Where is GottaGoat Farm?

 We are located about 20 minutes west of Penticton, British Columbia, Canada.
 It is a beautiful, scenic area where you can appreciate the joys of nature and the environment.
 Even the drive here is amazing!
-Please contact if you require directions.
-If you are participating in a class, once you have registered for your event we will provide specific directions to our farm.
+If you are participating in a class, you will find a map to our farm located along with the registration information.
+However, please let us know if you would like specific directions to our farm.